urbit/docs/tutorials/sail-and-udon.md

 ### Hoon Constants

-Hoon has several syntactic forms for literals (numbers, strings, dates, etc.) that can be used in udon as well.
+Hoon has several syntactic forms for literals (numbers, strings, dates, etc.) that can be used in Udon as well.
 Udon detects such code, and so these forms will automatically appear inside a `<code>` element like inline code.

 Example: